jasonterlecki/svg-to-png/README.md

 ### CLI Notes

 - Globs are powered by `fast-glob`; wrap them in quotes to avoid shell expansion.
-- JPEG outputs use `.jpg` extensions automatically.
+- JPEG outputs use `.jpg` extensions automatically, and AVIF outputs use `.avif`.
 - Progress lines look like `[4/10] ✔ icon.svg → dist/icon.jpg (JPEG 128x128, 115ms)`.
 - HTTP(S) URLs are detected automatically; combine them with file globs or `--url` for explicit entries.
 - `--stdin` reads a single SVG payload from STDIN, so you can pipe from `curl`, `cat`, or other generators.